maniartech/InternetObject-js/README.md

 JavaScript Parser of Internet Object.

 > This project is under heavy development!
-Hence, it is not ready for productio yet.
+Hence, it is not ready for production yet.

 ```JS
 import IO from 'internet-object'